 Here we shall discuss some of the contradictions in the crucifixion story between the Gospels.
-When there is a trial in a court, to accept what the witnesses say, there must be no variation between what they are saying, but if there was a wide variation between what the witnesses say, we reject both narrations since there is no proof to overwhelm a witness over another, these variations between the writers of the Gospels prove that they didn’t witness what happened, these were stories present at their time, and everyone wrote what he heard, and these variations are a proof that the story of crucifixion in the Bible can’t be accepted.
+When there is a trial in a court, to accept what the witnesses say, there must be no variation between what they are saying.
+However if there was a wide variation between what the witnesses say, we reject both narrations since there is no proof to overwhelm a witness over another.
+The variations between the writers of the Gospels prove that they didn’t witness what happened.
+These were stories present at their time, and everyone wrote what he heard, and these variations were a proof that the story of crucifixion in the Bible can’t be accepted.

-We can see that there is a large difference between the two stories, in Matthew, it says that once Judas came, he went and kissed Jesus, while in John, it says that Jesus asked them”whom you seek?”, and they answered him: “Jesus”, and when he said” I am he”, all this happened and Judas was only standing with them, and it couldn’t have happened that kissing him was in between because the script in Matthew is very clear that Judas went straightway to kiss Jesus.
-And it’s clear in Matthew that the sign to know Jesus was the kiss, while in John, Jesus identified himself, and only what Judas did is that he guided them, and where is the event that they fell when they heard Jesus saying “I am he”?
-Where did Matthew tell that?
-Another difference between the two stories is that in Matthew, Peter cut the high priest’s servant’s ear after they seized Jesus, while in John, Peter did that before they seize him.
+One of the common variations between the Gospels is the way Judas handed Jesus to the Romans and the Jews.
+If we read the story in Matthew 26:47-51 and in John 18:3-12, we find that there is a large difference between the two stories.
+In Matthew, it says that once Judas came, he went and kissed Jesus, while in John, it says that Jesus asked them”whom you seek?”, and they answered him: “Jesus”, and when he said” I am he”, all this happened and Judas was only standing with them, and it couldn’t have happened that kissing him was in between because the verse in Matthew is very clear that Judas went straightway to kiss Jesus.
+And it’s clear in Matthew that the sign to know Jesus was the kiss.
+However we find that in John Jesus identified himself and only what Judas did is that he guided them to his place.
+Moreover, where did Matthew mention the event when that they fell as they heard Jesus saying “I am he”?
+Another difference between the two stories is that in Matthew, Peter cut the high priest’s servant’s ear after they seized Jesus.
+In John, Peter did that before they seize him.

 The hour of crucifixion: